Why give corporate gifts?

 Setting a budget for corporate gift-giving is vitally important.
-Overspending can be just as bad as giving gifts which are perceived as cheap or poor quality.
+Overspending can be just as bad as giving gifts that are perceived as cheap or poor quality.
 Overspending might be seen as an attempt to bribe or to unduly influence the client’s decision-making.
 Underspending might give the recipient the impression that their custom is not appreciated.

 What is the level of your relationship with the client – long-time or new?

-One golden rule of corporate gift giving is to never forget the people who have really helped your business to grow.
+One golden rule of corporate gift-giving is to never forget the people who have really helped your business to grow.
 These are the ones who were perhaps fundamental to your success in the early years, or when times were difficult.

 There are some companies who like to give onboarding gifts for new clients, however, these gifts are usually the same for all new clients until their value as a customer can be established.

 Does the gift need to be personalized – company or personal logos?

 Your clients are probably receiving gifts from suppliers on a regular basis, so you need yours to stand out from the crowd.
 A personalized message, whether with your company logo or the client’s logo, might be a great way to have your gift remembered.

 Another really great way for your gift to stand out is through the inclusion of a personalized hand-written note.
 There really is no better way of personalizing a gift than by including a personal note using the client’s name and giving the impression that their gift is one to one gesture.
 It can also help to create the impression that you have created a genuine bond with the client.